fivequarters/fusebit.io/src/_blog/_posts/using-stackoverflow-with-everyauth.md

 });
 ```

-Let’s add support to EveryAuth and configure the StackOverflow service so we can interact with their API.
+Let’s add support to EveryAuth and configure the Stack Overflow service so we can interact with their API.

 Install the following dependencies: